1005 McCausland Avenue,

 11 people favorited this theater

-When the Arthur Bros. went out of business the James Family bought the theatre playing art movies and it was booked by Landmark Theatres like the Tivoli Theatre and the Plaza Frontenac Cinema.
+When the Arthur Enterprises Inc. went out of business the James Family bought the theatre playing art movies and it was booked by Landmark Theatres like the Tivoli Theatre and the Plaza Frontenac Cinema.

 Landmark Theatres closed the Hi-Pointe Theater in April 2008.
 It was taken over by independent operators and reopened in June 2008 screening a mix of first run and independent films.
 In May 2015 a second screen seating 50 was added.